 Most Australian state and federal elections voters use full preferential voting (FPV), meaning voters must rank all candidates for each office from most to least preferred.
 For example, if four candidates are running in a district, a voter is required to rank all four in order of preference to cast a valid ballot: Their most preferred candidate first, a second choice, a third choice, and a least preferred candidate.
 See my blog on why the U.S should implement FPV for more information on how FPV works.

 All elections, local, state and federal, must be held on a Saturday in Australia.
 While the sitting prime minister chooses which Saturday an election happens,4 the Commonwealth Electoral Act 1918 states that “the day fixed for the polling shall be a Saturday.”
 South Australia’s constitution fixes Election Day on the third Saturday in March every four years.
-Weekend elections ensure more Australians are able to vote5 as well as, in my view, encouraging Australians to view participating in the democratic process as a celebration.
+In my view, weekend elections increase participation and encourages Australians to view participating in the democratic process as a celebration.

 It is a decades-old tradition in Australia to eat “democracy sausages” on Election Day.
 Democracy sausages are a type of grilled Australian sausage served white bread with a healthy serving of ketchup, mustard, and onions (if you are feeling ambitious).
 They are served outside almost all polling booths in Australia at democracy “sausage sizzle” stalls run by a local veterans’ groups, community groups, schools, or charities.